EstebanM-M/AI-Projects-/final-projects/8-GenAI-LLM-Architecture-and-Data-Prep/README.md

-# Generative AI and LLMs: Architecture and Data Preparation
+# Final Project: LLM Architecture and Data Preparation

-This folder includes labs focused on large language model (LLM) architectures and data preprocessing techniques essential for training and fine-tuning generative models.
+This project focuses on preparing datasets for large language model training or fine-tuning.
+It includes prompt design, data cleaning, and tokenization strategies.